GCSE Physics Equations: The Complete List You Need to Memorise

 - When you’d use this equation

-Test yourself regularly, not just the night before.
+Test yourself regularly.
+Not just the night before.

 4. Use Mnemonics